Carolyn Gage

 "Portrait of Jeanna Bauck" by Berthe Wegmann

 In the first portrait, Berthe had painted Jeanna as an artist.
 This time she would paint her as a lady.
 Veil, check.
 Gloves, check.
-Corset, check.
 Absence of all color, check.
 Conspicuous consumption, check-check-check-check.
 Bourgeois to the hilt and “come il faut,” which is another French expression that has become an English idiom.
 It means “as it should be.”

 Art historian Frances Borzello talks about how the female artist has traditionally had to use self-portraiture to reconcile “the conflict between what society expected of women and what it expected of artists.” ("Comme il faut" versus "comme les garçons?")
 According to Borzello: